Algiz 10X improves emergency response

 In an emergency response situation, time is the most important asset firefighters, EMTs and ambulances have – anything that helps them work faster and more efficiently has a magnified impact on their success.
 The ability to know the current status of a situation and respond accordingly can literally mean the difference between life and death.

-Icelandic Red Cross and the Capital District Fire and Rescue Service understand the value of timely, reliable communication, and their investment in Handheld Algiz 10X rugged tablets has allowed them to save precious time and cut emergency response times for fire engines and ambulances.
+Icelandic Red Cross and the Capital District Fire and Rescue Service understand the value of timely, reliable communication, and their investment in two dozen Handheld Algiz 10X rugged tablets has allowed them to save precious time and cut emergency response times for fire engines and ambulances.
 Improved communication, navigation, decision-making and reliability have proved the worth of these devices time and again.

 Icelandic Red Cross is responsible for all ambulances in the country; Capital District Fire and Rescue oversees firefighters and EMTs in the area of Reykjavik, the national capital.
 And like emergency responders everywhere, their main concerns are clear communication, efficient response and successful outcomes.